Email: info@tecplix.com

 How can we protect ourselves from Doxing?

-• Doxing may be a horrible experience, as the culprit tarnishes your social and public reputation with rumours.
+• Doxing may be a horrible experience, as the culprit tarnishes your social and public reputation with rumors.
 Listed below are a few precautions you may take to protect yourself from such events

 What steps can you take if you are the victim of online Doxing?